 A WARM WELCOME

-My name is Colin Eveleigh, and I'm a Mindful Heretic (more about that later!)
-This website is all about sharing ~ I'm sharing and giving away freely my direct experience and understanding of what it means to be mindful in everyday life.
+My name is Colin Eveleigh and I'm a Mindful Heretic (I'll explain later!).
+As you can see this website is all about sharing ~ I'm sharing and giving away freely my direct experience and understanding of what it means to be mindful in everyday life.

-I live in Petersfield, Hampshire in the UK, and I'm a retired and very active psychologist - mostly keeping fit, writing, making ceramic sculpture, DIY and enjoying the grand kids!
-I have an unusual background having first started out as an NHS psychiatric nurse in the 70's and then ending up as a consultant organisational psychologist in the international corporate world.
+I live in Petersfield, Hampshire in the UK, and I'm a retired and very active psychologist - mostly keeping fit, writing, making artwork (which you can see here in my gallery), DIY and enjoying the grand kids!
+I have an unusual background having first started out as an NHS psychiatric nurse in the 70's and then somehow ending up as a consultant organisational psychologist in the international corporate world.

 Looking back, my career has been about helping people from all walks of life to solve their problems, achieve their goals and be the best they can be.
 Along the way, I acquired and used many tools and techniques.
 I had quite a collection and first came across mindfulness in 2002 and thought this was the best one yet!
 I did my training with Bangor University, started a dedicated meditation practice, taught others about mindfulness and mindfulness became the most important and vital part of my working and everyday life ~ it still is, but I no longer think of mindfulness as a tool or technique and ~ shock horror ~ I don't meditate as a formal practice any more.
 I'm not against it ~ far from it.
 I encourage others to meditate ~ especially beginners ~ and I think it's good, I still enjoy it, but I don't have a regular practice myself.